razethion/DeathDrops/README.md

 # DeathDrops
-1.15.2 plugin that adds lores to items when a player dies to identify who it belongs to
+1.13-1.15.2 plugin that adds lores to items when a player dies to identify who it belongs to Latest version: 1.2

 # Info
 Should not conflict with other lores.
 Designed to add lore to the bottom of all other lores.

+# Download
+You can download the compiled jar from /builds